jeffskinnerbox/people-counter/BUILDING.md

 (i.e. `*.ipynb`) will render automatically on GitHub/Gist ([example][53])
 giving you a public way to share or .

-## Step 1: Install Jupyter and Supporting Packages - DONE
+### Step 1: Install Jupyter and Supporting Packages
 Installing Jupyter Notebook on your computer is documented [here][50].
 For new users, they highly recommend installing it via [Anaconda][51], but I used the following procedure: